pyinstaller/pyinstaller/doc/source/Manual.rst

 is an expression that yields a TOC from which any tuple named ``badmodule`` has been removed.

-The right-hand argument is a list that contains one tuple in which *name* is ``badmodule`` and the *path* and *typecode* elements are ``None``.
+The right-hand argument to the subtraction operator is a list that contains one tuple in which *name* is ``badmodule`` and the *path* and *typecode* elements are ``None``.
 (Because set membership is based on the *name* element of a tuple only,